-The aggregate fees billed for all audit related services rendered by Ernst & Young LLP for the most recent fiscal year were approximately \$50,000, and for the 2015 fiscal year were approximately \$500,000.
-Audit related services principally include due diligence in connection with acquisitions, consent and comfort letter procedures with the offering of securities, accounting consultations, employee benefit plan audits, and agreed upon procedures.
+The aggregate fees billed for all audit related services rendered by Ernst & Young LLP for the most recent fiscal year were approximately \$50,000, and for the 2016 fiscal year were approximately \$50,000.
+Audit related services principally include due diligence in connection with acquisitions, accounting consultations, employee benefit plan audits, and agreed upon procedures.